sehHeiden/poll_election_bavaria_2023/readme.md

 ## Conclusion

+The frequencies analysis has been increased, by filtering early (Aiwanger affair) and late posts and only keep the most positive post per user.
+The which reduced the error to 4.4 percentage points.
+To better emulate voting intent, we would need to further filter out negative posts.
+We propose, to reduce the error by finding the best cut-of at which sentiments are considered too negative.

 We see strong problem for using Mastodon as a basis for polling (regional) elections.
 We assume, that for national elections Mastodon might be a better data source.
-The number of toots in regional election was relatively low.
+The number of toots in the Bavarian state election 2023 was relatively low.
 We only got a high number of posts during the Aiwanger affair, which in turn added a bias the frequencies for each party.

 In addition we assume, that the user base is not representative is for the socio-demographics of Germany or any German state.
 We therefore propose a two layered strategy to mitigate this, by applying a weighted average of the user data.